-Online students can do their assignments at any time of the day and on any day of the week, as long as they keep up with assigned work on a weekly basis and finish on time at the end of each quarter, semester, and school year.
+Online students can do their assignments at any time of the day and on any day of the week, as long as they keep up with assigned work on a weekly basis and finish on time at the end of each semester and school year.
 Enlightium Academy provides an online calendar that helps students with their vacation planning, breaks, and school closures.
-If a student is unable to finish assigned work during a given week due to illness, travel, or other reasons, parents are required to fill out the Absence Form ahead of time or immediately after the absence.
+If a student is unable to finish assigned work during a given week due to illness, travel, or other reasons, parents are required to fill out the Absence Form before, during, or immediately after the absence.

 The best practice assumes that students work on school assignments Monday through Friday, similar to a brick-and-mortar school.
 However, in online settings, students may complete more work on some days than others, as long as sufficient work is completed each week.
-If coursework is not completed by the assigned deadline (quarter or semester), an online extension may be granted, depending on the situation.
-Additionally, specialized programs allow for greater flexibility to accommodate a student’s need.
+If coursework is not completed by the assigned deadline, an online extension may be granted, depending on the situation.

 What can parents do

 Given the significant role that attendance plays in a student’s achievement, parents need to be regularly involved to create consistent expectations for the student to thrive.
 Parental involvement primarily surrounds instilling good study habits and checking on their student’s accomplishments daily or every other day.
 The amount of involvement can vary per student and depends on the grade level, independence of the student, and years as an online student.